 In individual counseling, students have the opportunity to discuss what’s on their mind with an objective person on a weekly or bi-weekly basis.
 Goals of individual counseling may include resolving problems, adjusting to new or challenging life circumstances, improving academic skills, enhancing relationships and increasing life satisfaction.
 Overall, counseling services are intended to help students whose problems can be addressed over a short term period in a limited number of sessions.

-While in individual counseling, counselors may also recommend that a student engage in additional Counseling Center services including group counseling or a brief consultation with the Mind-Body Clinic, the Substance Use Risk Reduction Program or the Performance Enhancement Center.
+While in individual counseling, counselors may also recommend that a student engage in additional Counseling Center services including group counseling or a brief consultation with the The Center for Mindfulness or the Substance Use Risk Reduction Program.
 For some students, more intensive counseling outside of the center would be most beneficial.
 In that case, students are offered assistance with setting up such services.

 Most students are first scheduled to meet with their counselor for five weekly or bi-weekly sessions.
 This is considered the initial assessment period.
 On the fourth visit, students will be asked to complete a brief questionnaire designed to help students and their counselor assess how the student is doing in relation to their treatment goals.
 Students and their counselor then collaboratively decide if there is a need to continue with or end counseling services.
 At this point, some students find that their problem has been resolved.
 Students that continue with individual counseling will be scheduled for five additional bi-weekly appointments.
 If appropriate, further sessions are scheduled in the same manner, and students are asked to complete follow-up questionnaires at each phase of scheduling.

 Please keep in mind that additional sessions may not be needed and are not guaranteed.
 If you are under the age of 18 years, then you will need a parent or guardian to sign a Consent for treatment of a minor form prior to being seen at the Counseling Center.